we have been featured here

 FAQs

 Olive oil and avocado oil are good choices for frying anything but are the best oils for frying chicken because of the after taste, flavor, and smoke point.
-Peanut and palm oils are not suitable, either for health or environmental reasons.
+Peanut and palm oils are not ideal, either for health or environmental reasons.

 Yes, you can reuse cooking oil after frying chicken.
 Once you let the oil cool, skim off any large pieces of remaining food or fried batter.
 Then start to drain the cooled oil from the fryer or pan and strain the used cooking oil to store it in a resealable container for later use.